funmaker/Hybooru/README.md

 Keep in mind this project is not a standalone, fully-fledged booru, but rather a read-only interface to your Hydrus database.
 It does not provide any way to manage your posts or tags.
 The only way to add/modify your data is to do these changes in Hydrus and then rebuild Hybooru's database again(can be done from the cog menu on search/post page).

+Currently, only Hydrus Client database is supported.
+You cannot use it on top of Hydrus Server.

 ## Setup